 Inspectors may want to hear or see your long-term curriculum plans in more detail, although Ofsted are keen to stress that they don’t expect to be handed planning folders.
-These conversations will focus on the wider curriculum coverage and progression and on the deep dive subjects that the headteacher and the inspectors will choose together.
+These conversations will focus on the wider curriculum coverage, sequencing and progression and on the deep dive subjects that the headteacher and the inspectors will choose together.

 Some questions inspectors may ask at this ‘top level’ include:

 Inspecting the curriculum, Ofsted

 Inspectors usually need to talk in more depth about a chosen deep dive subject with the subject leader.
 In smaller schools, one member of staff often leads many subjects, and this will be taken into account.
 Wherever possible, inspectors will avoid conducting multiple deep dives in subjects that have the same leader.
 Inspectors will ask questions to get a deeper understanding of how a subject has been planned across the school, the rationale behind it, how the children learn it, and how the school knows this.
 Three important things to note are:

 In May 2021, Ofsted released a report on the subject reviews they undertook which is a useful reference here.